 If you plan to be there for delivery you’ll want to have your video camera handy!
 The delivery process for wood storage sheds is pretty amazing if you haven’t seen it before and a little footage and a few photos will make great material to share with your family and friends.

 You may want to indicate a path of delivery if your yard has soft spots or an underground septic system.
 This will help to prevent lawn damage during delivery.
 Your builder will do what is reasonably possible to prevent damage and may not be responsible for damage that occurs.
 If you’re concerned about your yard being too soft from heavy rain or melting snow, talk to your builder about yard-saving measures or equipment that can be used to reduce lawn damage.

 Be aware that if you have a dog fence that is lying just under the surface, it may be disturbed by the heavy delivery equipment used for shed delivery (especially if the ground is soft).
 You can take precautionary measures by placing a 4’ long piece of 2x8 or something similar under the wheels before they go over the buried fence wire.

 Your shed builder may ask for a payment on the day of delivery.
 If you can’t be there, you could arrange to leave it in a safe place for the driver to pick up after delivery.

 What happens if inclement weather is forecasted on the day of delivery?
 In most cases, the delivery of your wooden portable building will continue as planned.
 Extreme weather such as flooding or winter weather that includes snow may prevent a delivery from happening.
-Be aware that if you order your building in late fall or winter, you may need to wait for the snow to melt before your building is delivered.
+Be aware that if you order your wooden storage building in late fall or winter, you may need to wait for the snow to melt before your building is delivered.